 Significance

-The sequencing of the human genome and the resulting reference human assembly is one of the great scientific achievements of the 21st century.
+The sequencing of the human genome and the resulting reference human assembly is one of the greatest scientific achievements of the 21st century.
 We are now on the cusp of the promised new era in medicine where genomics will play a much larger and possibly game changing role.

-As we have sequenced and analyzed the genomes of more and more people, a better understanding of a ‘normal’ genome has emerged and determining the range of normal is potentially an important part of defining what it means to have a genetic disease.
+As we have sequenced and analyzed the genomes of more and more people, a better understanding of a ‘normal’ genome has emerged, and determining the range of normal is potentially an important part of defining what it means to have a genetic disease.
 Indeed, the variety of the genome has surprised many.
 We have discovered that structural and copy number variation is pervasive (cite history and current) and consequential, we have found that everyone’s genome contains a significant number of protein truncating or loss of function mutations (cite MacArthur and others) and we are only beginning to understand the spectrum of functional sequence changes that occur in and modify disease causing pathways (cite).

 Highly accurate genome annotation is a vital foundation to these studies and a critical companion to the planned large-scale initiatives to sequence humans for research and clinical care.
-Specifically, the annotation of the genome is the primary interpretation substrate for both genomic medicine and genome research, and every error in the annotation will lead eventually lead to an error in interpretation.
-Many of these interpretation errors will be inconsequential, some will not.
+Specifically, the annotation of the genome is the primary interpretation substrate for both genomic medicine and genome research, and every error in the annotation will eventually lead to an error in interpretation.
+Many of these interpretation errors will be consequential, some will not.

 Overall goals